-Prerequisites: EDU 321 and EEL 301.
+Prerequisites: EDU 321 and EEL 301, acceptance into the Education Department.
 The course examines various kinds of reading problems with techniques for diagnosis of difficulties and possible methods of treatment.
 Required for students majoring in Elementary Education, Exceptional Student Education, and Education of the Deaf and Hard of Hearing.
 20-hour practicum required.